AttoWeb/attoweb.org/content/about.md

 to a domain name.

 However, JavaScript really has all I need:
-1. AJAX files from the server.
+1. AJAX files from the server (or fGitHub repository).
 1. Render the markdown to HTML.
-1. Style the markdown with CSS.
+1. Style the HTML with CSS.

 So, I started scribbling with JavaScript.
 I came up with the idea of using a fake-ish RESTful api so that I didn't have to hard-code any paths.
 I later found out this is called "client side routing."
 I got it to basically work, and decided